 Crocadon: Dan Cox’s Farm-To-Table Restaurant is Opening in Cornwall

 Back in 2017, London-born chef-grower Dan Cox took on a farm in St Mellion, Southeast Cornwall, with dreams of turning it into a self-sufficient, hyper-seasonal restaurant.
 Five years later, his vision is coming to life.
-Opening this February is Crocadon, a restaurant housed within a barn on the farm, designed to celebrate the connection between food and agriculture.
+Just opened is Crocadon, a restaurant housed within a barn on the farm, designed to celebrate the connection between food and agriculture.

 Regenerative farming sits at the heart of Cox’s venture.
 When it comes to growing, there’s a focus on perennial crops, which means they’re harvested once to return year after year.
 The sheep and cattle, meanwhile, are rotationally grazed around the farm, resulting in healthy and well-fed animals, and chickens are bred for their meat and eggs.
 The farm is also home to two orchards, a microbrewery and even an on-site pottery, where ceramicists handcraft the tableware for the dining room.